Matcha bowls (Chawan in Japanese)

 4. Raku Bowls: An Icon of Japanese Tea

 Raku bowls hold a unique place in the history of matcha.
-They emerged in the 16th century under the influence of Sen no Rikyū , the great master of the tea ceremony, who wanted bowls that embodied the simplicity and authenticity of wabi-sabi (the beauty of imperfection and the passage of time).
+They emerged in the 16th century under the influence of Sen no Rikyū , the great master of the tea ceremony, who desired bowls that embodied the simplicity and authenticity of wabi-sabi (the beauty of imperfection and the passage of time).

 Why are Raku bowls special?